Flutterwave/Node-v3/documentation/billPayments.md

 ##  Update bills order

-This describes  how to  update bills order
+This section describes how to update bills order.

 ```javascript